Montgomery Gentry: 2004–2006: You Do Your Thing and Something To Be Proud Of: The Best Of 1999–2005

 You Do Your Thing, their fourth album, was issued in mid-2004.
-It was led off by "If You Ever Stop Loving Me", which in mid-2004 became Montgomery Gentry's first number 1 single on the country charts.
-It was also their biggest hit on the Hot 100, reaching number 30 there.
-Following it, the album's title track went to number 22 on the country charts, while "Gone" peaked at number 3 and "Something to Be Proud Of" became their second number 1 single.
-The song spent two weeks at number 1, thus making it the first single for Columbia Records' Nashville division to spend more than one week at number 1 since "Daddy's Money" by Ricochet in 1996.
+It was led off by "If You Ever Stop Loving Me", which in mid-2004 became Montgomery Gentry's first No. 1 single on the country charts.
+It was also their biggest hit on the Hot 100, reaching No. 30 there.
+Next, the album's title track went to No. 22 on the country charts, while "Gone" peaked at number 3 and "Something to Be Proud Of" became their second No. 1 single.
+The song spent two weeks at No. 1, thus making it the first single for Columbia Records' Nashville division to spend more than one week at No. 1 since "Daddy's Money" by Ricochet in 1996.
 "Gone" was also the most-played single by a country music duo in 2005, and it received a digital gold certification for 500,000 certified music downloads.
 You Do Your Thing became their third platinum-selling album.
 Scaife, Chancey, Rutherford, Steele, and Mark Wright split production duties on the album.
 Steele also co-wrote "Gone" and "Something to Be Proud Of" with Bob DiPiero and Chris Wallin, respectively, while Rutherford and DiPiero co-wrote "If You Ever Stop Loving Me" with Tom Shapiro.
 In October 2005, You Do Your Thing became the duo's third platinum album.
 Rick Bell gave the album a favorable review on Country Standard Time, saying that the duo "unleash [Southern rock] in a torrent of brash lyrics, wailing guitars, and pounding percussion".
 Jurek wrote that it "is easily the finest outing by modern country's most relevant duo; it rocks, it's soulful, and it's memorable".
 Montgomery Gentry toured in late 2004 – early 2005 with Trace Adkins in support of the album.

-"Something to Be Proud Of" also served as the title track to Montgomery Gentry's first greatest hits album, Something to Be Proud Of: The Best of 1999–2005.
-Also included on this disc were "Didn't I", "Merry Christmas from the Family" and the new song "She Don't Tell Me To" (also co-written by Rutherford, Shapiro, and DiPiero), which peaked at number 5 on the country charts in early 2006.
+"Something to Be Proud Of" also was the title track to Montgomery Gentry's first greatest hits album, Something to Be Proud Of: The Best of 1999–2005.
+Also included on this disc were "Didn't I", "Merry Christmas from the Family" and the new song "She Don't Tell Me To" (also co-written by Rutherford, Shapiro, and DiPiero), which peaked at No. 5 on the country charts in early 2006.
 Something to Be Proud Of was certified gold.